leelendhu/Video_editing/README.md

   Square Error (MSE) distance.
 Note that all these would work well only if both images have the

   same scale.
-Structural Similarity Index, developed by Wang et al [ref here] is another method that
+Structural Similarity Index, developed by Wang et al [1] is another method that

   overcomes the issues associated with MSE.
 There are many other such distance functions which